simonmichael/hledger/doc/github-release-doc.tmpl.md

 cd $HOME
 hledger --version           # should show the new version
 ```

-And ensure a default journal file exists:
+3. Ensure a default journal file exists, and without a problematic encoding.
+(Not sure why "ascii" is needed here - hledger likes utf8 and understands utf8 BOM headers..
+but the state of [our unicode support on Windows](https://github.com/simonmichael/hledger/issues?q=is%3Aissue+label%3A%22platform%3A+windows%22+label%3Ai18n)
+is really unknown, your input welcome.)
 ```
 out-file -append -encoding ascii $HOME/.hledger.journal
 ```

-Problems:
-- Starting hledger/hledger-web by double-clicking their icon won't work; run them from a cmd or powershell window instead.
+Once that journal file exists, you can start hledger-web by double-clicking on the icon if you wish.
 </details>

 <details>